 - The physical shakiness and dry mouth of the first date.
 What will I think of him/her?
 What will s/he think of me?

 • The knot in the stomach and fast breathing while waiting for potentially life-changing news about the safety of a loved one, or a serious medical diagnosis, or the birth of a baby.

 These examples are common psychosomatic responses.
 Some reactions depend more obviously on a person’s individual life experience, as we will see below.
 Whether someone has, for example, a track record of being supported in their decisions or constantly criticised will have a physical, cognitive and emotional impact, affecting the whole trajectory of a life.

 Psyche and soma: the unity of mind and body

 The word psychosomatic comes from the Greek words psyche, meaning mind, and soma, meaning body.
 Something which is psychosomatic therefore affects both mind and body and, in this sense, all significant life events are psychosomatic.
 A negative emotional impact, such as anger, sadness, shock, or fear, can be accompanied by physical responses, such as insomnia, constipation, loss of appetite, fatigue, chest pain, and so on.
-Such responses are magnified and repeated in responses to trauma where the event is retriggered and replayed in the body and emotions (commonly called post-traumatic stress.
+Such responses are magnified and repeated in responses to trauma where the event is retriggered and replayed in the body and emotions (commonly called post-traumatic stress).